kyle-stadler/hulu-muter/README.md

 1. **Manual Installation:**

+   - Download the repository to your local machine
    - Load the extension in Chrome by navigating to `chrome://extensions/`.
    - Enable "Developer mode" and click "Load unpacked."
    - Select the extension directory containing the three files.